Chymyst/chymyst-core/docs/chymyst07.md

 ```

-Since `endCritical` and its reaction site are defined within the local scope of the reaction that consumes `beginCritical()`, each such reaction will create a _chemically_ new molecule that other reactions cannot emit.
+Since `endCritical` and its reaction site are defined within the local scope of the reaction that consumes `beginCritical()`, each such reaction will create a _chemically unique_ new molecule that no other reactions can emit.
 This will guarantee that reactions cannot end the critical section for other reactions.

 Also, since the `endCritical` emitter is created by `beginCritical()`, we cannot possibly call `endCritical()` before calling `beginCritical()`!